Widespread Western Snow Brings Dazzling Vistas And Dangerous Roads

 Several inches of snow fell over parts of the Pacific Northwest, keeping students at home in Portland, Ore., Tuesday.
 Seattle's public schools were closed on Monday, Tuesday and part of Wednesday.

-Law enforcement joined in on the snow day action outside Seattle.
+Law enforcement joined in the snow day action outside Seattle.
 Police in Duvall, Wash., had fun with a video about "a group of suspicious characters in a local park," actually a bunch of kids with snowballs.
 Police engaged them in a snowball fight, but their riot shield proved no match to the kids' barrage and it ended with the police shouting "tactical retreat" and conceding defeat.

-School districts across Utah cancelled classes Wednesday amid several inches of snow.
+School districts across Utah canceled classes Wednesday amid several inches of snow.
 The Salt Lake Tribune reports it was the first time in some two decades that school was called off in Salt Lake County.

 By early Tuesday evening, Utah Highway Patrol reported around 100 crashes across the state.

-A Rich County deputy was investigating one of the crashes at a truck ramp earlier in the day, when a semi coming down the grade lost control and struck him.
-The deputy suffered serious, but not life threatening, injuries, according to Utah Department of Public Safety.
-The tractor trailer driver suffered minor injuries.
+A Rich County deputy was investigating one of the crashes at a truck ramp earlier in the day when a semi coming down the grade lost control and struck him.
+The deputy suffered serious, but not life-threatening, injuries, according to the Utah Department of Public Safety.
+The tractor-trailer driver suffered minor injuries.

-Citing the risk of avalanches, Utah Department of Transportation shut down Little Cottonwood Canyon, restricting access to Alta and Snowbird ski resorts.
+Citing the risk of avalanches, the Utah Department of Transportation shut down Little Cottonwood Canyon, restricting access to Alta and Snowbird ski resorts.

-"There are so many people who want to take advantage of the fresh powder," John Gleason, UDOT spokesman told the Tribune.
+"There are so many people who want to take advantage of the fresh powder," John Gleason, UDOT spokesman, told the Tribune.
 "We have to choose safety over convenience."

 Back in California, a few flakes were spotted falling in San Francisco, a rarity, with more snow accumulating in the surrounding higher elevations.